 Morality (mores – habit, custom) or ethics (ethos – habit, custom) is the most practical of all subjects because it is what guides our actions.
-It can be characterised, in general terms, as the set of rules or principles (norms or normative rules) that govern our behavior and it is these ‘norms’ that determine how we manage our social, economic, and environmental decision-making – so they underpin sustainability management at all scales.
+It can be characterized, in general terms, as the study of right action and those rules or principles (norms or normative rules) that govern our behavior.
+It is these ‘norms’ that determine how we manage our social, economic, and environmental decision-making – so they underpin sustainability management at all scales.

 The moral landscape in a nutshell

 Moral philosophy can be divided into three main areas of study:

-Normative ethics explores the general rules and principles that guide our behaviour – what it is that makes actions right.
-Normative ethics gives us frameworks and theories for dealing with the problems of applied ethics.
-There are three major theories – virtue ethics, deontological ethics, and consequentialism.
-These will be discussed shortly
+Normative ethics –explores the general rules and principles that guide our behaviour – what it is that makes actions right.
+Normative ethics gives us frameworks and theories to help us address the problems of applied ethics.
+Ethicists recognize three major theories – virtue ethics, deontological ethics, and consequentialism.

-Metaethics deals with the origin, scope and meaning of ethical language and the nature of ethical theory.
+Metaethics – deals with the origin, scope and meaning of ethical language and the nature of ethical theory.
 What do ethical terms express – are they universal or relative?
 Can we speak of moral progress?
-Are moral statements truth-apt.
+Are moral statements truth-apt?
 Is the statement ‘Abortion is wrong’ a proposition?
 This distinction is a critical one in moral philosophy.
 Moral realists say ‘yes’, anti-realists say ‘no’

 To develop your own meta-ethical ideas you will need to see where you stand in relation to an elaborate field of philosophical positions.
 Here is a quick overview.

-Normative ethics is the study of moral theories that may be used to make decisions about what is right and wring, better or worse.
+Normative ethics is the study of moral theories that may be used to make decisions about what is right and wrong, better or worse.

-For the sake of ethical tidiness we can go to the moral philosopher for assistance: it is her job to assess and organize the various ethical theories, principles and practices that people have adopted throughout history and structure them in a way that helps us understand where our own particular moral views fit into an orderly schema of ethical thought.
+For the sake of ethical precision, we can go to the moral philosopher for guidance on ethical theories, principles, and practices that people have adopted throughout history.
+This helps us understand our own moral views and how they fit (or not) into the general scheme of ethical thought.

 All societies have normative rules because they assist with the smooth running of their various institutions and, of course, the particular norms accepted may differ from one society to another.